 Religious education is a lifelong process.
 Its foundations are laid in the home and built on within the parish community.

 This religious dimension is present everywhere in the school: in the playground, the assemblies and the classrooms themselves where every subject contributes to a genuinely religious way of understanding the world.
-Meaningful prayer and liturgy nurture and give expression to the religious dimension of school life in the context of the Church’s celebration of the liturgical year.
+Meaningful prayer and liturgy nurture and express the religious dimension of school life in the context of the Church’s celebration of the liturgical year.